yukaitung/lgdxrobot2-mcu/README.md

 A message broadcast from MCU about every 20ms, below is the sequence of the message.

 * 0xAA Pattern
-* The length of the package in bytes (char), including 0xAA Pattern and data (114 Bytes)
+* The length of the package in bytes (int), including 0xAA Pattern and data
 * Target Wheels Velocity (4 * float)
 * Measured Wheels Velocity (4 * float)
 * P Constant (4 * float)